mpacer/jupytercon2018/config/proposal.md

 user-friendly interfaces for setting those configuration values.

 The talk will be organised around concrete examples to illustrate the ideas needed to use, understand, and  Jupyter's configuration system rather than describing high-level concepts.
+This will involve case studies of a number of Jupyter libraries, including `nbconvert`, the `notebook` server, `jupyterlab-latex`, or `traitlets.config`, amongst others.

 We will discuss topics such as:

 - Jupyter's python-based configuration systems (via traitlets.config)
-    - examples illustrating where configuration values can be set, and why you would use each.
-E.g.,:
+    - How to set, and why you would set configuration settings…
         - on the command line,
-        - in configuration files
+        - in configuration files,
-        - in programmatic code
+        - or, in programmatic code.
-    - examples showing functional differences between `.py` and `.json` config files and why you would use each
+    - Why you would use either a `.py` or a `.json` config file.
+    - How `jupyter_conf_search` can help you easily hunt down configuration issues, without requiring that you understand Jupyter's hierarchical config semantics when all you want to do is fix a bug.
-    - examples demonstrating Jupyter's hierarchical semantics for setting, inheriting and overwriting config values
+    - How to best use using Jupyter's hierarchical config semantics for its intended purpose.
-    - examples explaining what it means to install, enable and disable serverextensions
-        - example of how to set up a library so that when the library is installed it automatically installs and enables its serverextensions
-    - examples of how to use `jupyter_conf_search` to help when debugging configuration issues by programmatically finding their source
+    - What serverextensions are, how to install/enable/disable them, and how to add new configuration settings to a non-configurable APIhandler.
 - JupyterLab's configuration systems
     - examples illustrating Jupyterlab's hierarchical semantics for setting, inheriting, and overwriting configuration values at the system, user and